Frequently asked charges questions

 Will bills go up again soon?
 Will it be increased by the same amount?

-We review our prices once a year.
-This year, our charges will change on 1 April 2025.
-Ofwat set out in their final determination that prices are set to increase each year.
-This is for the period 2025-2030.
-The price rise next year is however expected to be much lower than in this year, and will be more in line with inflation.
+Ofwat set out in their Final Determination that prices are set to increase each year.
+We expect next year's price rise to be much lower and more in line with inflation.

-What we will spend the money on
+What we'll spend the money on

 We go through what we will spend the money on for the increase.